Sole Trader, Partnership, LLP or Limited Company

 Partnership

-A partnership is two or more people carrying on business together with a view to making a profit, although partnerships can also be formed between companies, or between an individual and a company.
+A partnership is two or more people carrying on business together to make a profit, although partnerships can also be formed between companies, or between an individual and a company.

 The partners in a general partnership are all joint and severally liable for partnership debts, although this does not apply to personal tax bills based on partnership profits.